pingiun/dns-redirect/README.md

 ## Who is this for?
 If you just bought a domain but have not set up a webserver yet, you can use 301.systems for redirecting your domain.
-Some registrars can do this for you, but you can use 301.systems if you registrar does not.
+Some registrars can do this for you, but you can use 301.systems if your registrar does not.

 ## How to use the 301.systems service.
 1. If your dns provider supports CNAME records for a root domain, set up a